Universidad San Pablo CEU

 During the two-week Santiago de Compostela session, participants will live in a dormitory of the Universidad de Santiago de Compostela.
 In Madrid, students will live with families, who will provide most meals.
 No more than one Colgate student will be housed with any given family.
 All housing arrangements will be made by the director after consultation with accepted students on living preferences.
 Any exceptions to these rules can be made only by the director.

 Aug.
-18: Depart NYC for Madrid; Aug.
-19-Sept.
-1: Two-week introductory session in Santiago de Compostela
+17: Depart New York City for Santigao; Aug.
+18-30: Two-week introductory session in Santiago de Compostela

 Prerequisite courses for participation in the group are at least one 350-level Spanish class and Spanish 361.
-The Spanish faculty will choose students for participation based on their ability in Spanish, their academic record at Colgate, their interest in the Group and commitment to its goals, and their disciplinary record.
-Preference will be given to Spanishand minors, and those majoring in Latin American Studies, but all qualified and interested students are strongly encouraged to apply.
+The Spanish faculty will choose students for participation based on their ability in Spanish, their academic record at Colgate, their interest in the group and commitment to its goals, and their disciplinary record.
+Preference will be given to Spanish majors and minors, and those majoring in Latin American Studies, but all qualified and interested students are strongly encouraged to apply.

 For details of student expenses on this study group, please see Student Cost Estimate Sheet.